syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Text%20Extraction/Extract-the-text-with-layout-in-a-PDF-document/).

 N> Layout based text extraction may take additional processing time when compared to the normal extraction mode.